Home > Mexican Sauces > Thai Salsa Roja

 After posting my Easy Salsa Verde recipe, I received a few requests for a red salsa, or Salsa Roja.
 I decided to go with our Award Winning Thai Salsa!

-Yep you read that right!
-My hubby entered a Salsa contest at work last year and we came up with a Thai inspired roasted salsa.
-It's actually not a crazy combination since there is a type of 'Thai Salsa', called jaew.
+My hubby entered a Salsa contest at work last year, and we came up with a Thai-inspired roasted salsa.
+It’s actually not a crazy combination since there is a type of ‘Thai Salsa’, called jaew.
 It uses very similar ingredients to Mexican salsa but made by pounding the ingredients together in a mortar.

-What makes this a Thai Salsa Roja is the secret ingredient, Fish sauce.
-You would not suspect there's fish sauce in here, because you can't smell it or really taste it, but it will give the salsa a nice umami taste.
-This salsa won first place in the competition and it was a blind taste test, so they didn't know what the ingredients were.
+What makes this Thai Salsa Roja is the secret ingredient: fish sauce.
+You wouldn’t suspect there’s fish sauce in here because you can’t smell or really taste it, but it will give the salsa rich umami.

 Tomatoes, jalapenos, onions, and garlic on a grill grate for roasting.